MilkTool/libten/docs/articles/Records.md

 functions for dealing with LISP style lists with nodes as above.

 ## Disadvantages
-One of the major disadvantages to Ten's record system it isn't especially suitable for representing unique hashmaps since record growth is inefficient and an index with a single record will use more memory than a normal record without an index.
-The growth problem may be mitigated in the future by introducing a growth optimization flag; but this won't do anything to reduce memory overhead.
+One of the major disadvantages to Ten's record system is that it isn't especially suitable for representing unique hashmaps since the record-index separation adds additional memory overhead in the form of the record's value array, and this overhead will only be offset when multiple record instances are created with the same index.